Most Popular Courses in Krakow

 Perhaps take a little excursion out of the ‘Old Town’ to Tyniec, a dreamy fairy-tale-like village belonging to Krakow.
 Situated atop a cliff on a limestone canyon by the Vistula River, this Benedictine Abbey still serves as a monastery, with guided tours, a museum, and concerts in the summer.
 It is easily available by bus from the historic center!

 7) Kościuszko Mound

-This 34-metre-high mound was compiled in honour of the Polish national Hero Tadeusz Kościuszko, a figure during Polish resistance against Prussia and Russia, with his remains interred beneath, finalised in 1823.
-One of four ceremonial mounds in Krakow – an old Cracovian tradition-, and well worth the climb for panoramic vistas of Krakow, the Vistula River and Tatra Mountains.
+This 34-meter-high mound was compiled in honor of the Polish national Hero Tadeusz Kościuszko, a figure during Polish resistance against Prussia and Russia, with his remains interred beneath, finalized in 1823.
+One of four ceremonial mounds in Krakow – an old Cracovian tradition-, and well worth the climb for panoramic vistas of Krakow, the Vistula River, and Tatra Mountains.

-Formerly a separate (14th century) city from Krakow Old Town, this quarter previously served as refuge to the Jewish community fleeing persecution.
-Despite it being tragically eradicated during World II after 500 years of autonomy, the Jewish community reclaimed Kazmierz and the Jewish Cultural Festival was born (1988) a 9-day festival that runs annually, celebrating their cuisine, music and art.
-Thanks to its rejuvenation, Kazmierz is one of the most exciting, ‘it’ places to visit in Kraków, home to many indie galleries, vintage clothing stores, alternative bars, live music and chic coffee shops.
+Formerly a separate (14th century) city from Krakow Old Town, this quarter previously served as a refuge to the Jewish community fleeing persecution.
+Despite it being tragically eradicated during World II after 500 years of autonomy, the Jewish community reclaimed Kazimierz and the Jewish Cultural Festival was born (1988) a 9-day festival that runs annually, celebrating their cuisine, music, and art.
+Thanks to its rejuvenation, Kazimierz is one of the most exciting, ‘it’ places to visit in Kraków, home to many indie galleries, vintage clothing stores, alternative bars, live music, and chic coffee shops.

 9) The Barbican

-One of the best preserved and formed part of the city’s defence, the Barbican serves now as impressive theatre, not only worth visiting for the open-air shows and exhibitions, but also to marvel at Krakow’s military history.
+One of the best preserved and formed parts of the city’s defense, the Barbican serves now as an impressive theatre, not only worth visiting for the open-air shows and exhibitions but also to marvel at Krakow’s military history.